 Alternative Loans are loans from private sources and are used to meet costs that are not covered by scholarships and the Federal Unsubsidized Loan.
 Students may borrow up to the cost of education less any other financial aid received.
 The terms and conditions for these loans vary widely.
 Learn more about alternative loan options.

-The University offers an interest-free payment plan through Tuition Management Systems (TMS).
-For more information or to sign up, please visit www.afford.com/TMS/afford-education/.
+The University offers an interest-free monthly payment plan.
+For more information please visit the Office of the Bursar’s website at https://www.monmouth.edu/bursar/general-information/payment-options/.

 Budgeting Basics: Managing Your Money